prathamsss/pallet_Segmentation/ReadMe.md

 ## Machine Learning Scripts for training Pallet segmentation.

 This repo contians automated pipeline for training and analysis of model.
-Object segmentation model using MaskRCNN with Detectron2 is used as a framework.

 ## Usage: